CityofToronto/bdit_data-sources/gis/text_to_centreline/posted_speed_limit_update/README.md

 ## Description of Project Problem

-We were given a file of approximately 8000 descriptions of locations on Toronto streets, and each location represented a change to the posted speed limit on a certain stretch or road.
+We were given a file of approximately 7000 descriptions of locations on Toronto streets (about 2000 of them are repealed), and each location represented a change to the posted speed limit on a certain stretch or road.
 Speed limit changes are enacted through bylaws in the City of Toronto, so each record was from a bylaw.
 Each record also contains and ID (the ID of the location/text description), bylaw number, a date for when the bylaw was passed, the original speed limit of the location, and the updated speed.